 "When the adoption of [AI] systems is governed by procurement, the policies they embed receive little or no agency or outside expertise beyond that provided by the vendor.
-Design decisions are left to private developers.
-There third-party is no public participation, no reasoned deliberation, and no factual record. which abdicates Government responsibility for policymaking."53
+Design decisions are left to private third-party developers.
+There is no public participation, no reasoned deliberation, and no factual record. which abdicates Government responsibility for policymaking."53